Florida GOP lawmakers seek to ban abortion after 6 weeks

 TALLAHASSEE, Fla. — Florida Republicans moved Tuesday to restrict abortion even more by proposing bills to ban the procedure with few exceptions after six weeks of pregnancy.

-The legislation would expand on a 15-week ban passed by the Legislature and Gov. Ron DeSantis last year.
+The legislation would expand on a 15-week ban passed by the Legislature and signed by Gov. Ron DeSantis last year.

-The Republican governor said Tuesday he welcomes the proposal, echoing previous statements that he would sign additional anti-abortion legislation.
+The governor said Tuesday he welcomes additional “pro-life legislation” and found exceptions in the latest proposal reasonable.
+He did not specifically say he would sign it into law, however.

-State Sen. Erin Grall, R-Vero Beach, and state Rep. Jenna Persons-Mulicka, R-Fort Myers, filed the bills as DeSantis prepared to deliver his State of the State address on the opening day of the session.
+State Sen. Erin Grall, a Vero Beach Republican, and state Rep. Jenna Persons-Mulicka, a Fort Myers Republican, filed the bills as DeSantis prepared to deliver his State of the State address on the opening day of the session.

 Grall said the legislation would “make Florida a beacon of hope for those who understand that life is sacred and must be protected.”